carriemathieu/typescript-overview/notes.md

 - TS can prevent us from adding incompatible values to Array
 - We can get help with 'map', 'forEach', 'reduce' functions
 - Flexible - arrays can still contain multiple different types

+### Interfaces
+- Creates a new type, describing the property names and value types of an object